lunakoly/CashLegacy/README.md

 Unlike `()` operator `{}` can't be clued with string values but commands can still ask code value for it's string representation.
 This is why is's possible to echo a code value.

-When a code value is executed is creates an inner state and additional values can be assigned as arguments with names like: `@1`, `@2`, etc. The overall numbers of arguments is available via variable `@COUNT`.
+When a code value is executed is creates an inner state and additional values can be assigned as arguments with names like: `@1`, `@2`, etc. The overall number of arguments is available via variable `@COUNT`.

 ## `exec`
 To execute a code value assigned to a variable use `exec` command.
 It accepts the name of the variable as the first argument and all the other values are bound as arguments starting with `@1`.